 Once again, Los Angeles, popularly known as the “City of Angels” which is one of the Most Popular Cities in the US is ranked as one of the Most Expensive Cities in the United States.
-Los Angeles is home to Hollywood (the film and TV center of the country) Beverly Hills and Venice Beach, which only a handful cities can boast of housing the same several famous areas.
+Los Angeles is home to Hollywood (the film and TV center of the country) Beverly Hills and Venice Beach, in which only a handful of cities can boast of housing the same several famous areas.
 With the high living expenses in this city, it would have been more of a surprise if Los Angeles is not enlisted.
 Home to numerous celebrities and the lifestyle has influenced the prices of commodities in this city.
 However, the median income of the city is lower than the national average at approximately $3,000.

 - #10.
 Miami

 Sitting at the bottom of our list is the city of Miami.
 Homes in Miami are very expensive be it mortgage or lease, however, they can be affordable due to higher wages paid in the state.
 The city is home to several numerous international financial institutions as well as the busiest cruise ship port is found here in this city.
 That’s not all, there are a lot of wealthy foreigners living in this city.
 This and more contribute to the expensive lifestyle in the city of Miami.
 To live comfortably in this city, it will take you about $77,000.